kljohnson4good/Blog/content/post/2022-09-05-how-to-create-a-meaningful-career-development-plan/index.md

   <img src="./resources/pexels-matheus-bertelli-11749418.jpg" alt="drawing" style="width:500px;"/>
 </p>

-Knowing landscape helps you see which routes will be easier and which will be more difficult (or impossible) to traverse.
+Knowing the landscape helps you see which routes will be easier and which will be more difficult (or impossible) to traverse.
 The TOP model is popular and can easily be Googled to get more details.
 TOP stands for: **Talent**, **Opportunity** and **Passion**.
 The concept is that when the 3 intersect, this is where you can have your best career.

 <p align="center" >
   <img src="./resources/TOP.png" alt="drawing" style="width:300px;"/>